Houdiee/lss/README.md

 ![](./assets/lss.png)

 ## Why another ls rewrite?
-This project is by no means the most polished or feature-complete, but it gets the job done.
-The regular ls command lists *everything* alphabetically, which can often seem messy or clustered.
+No **real** reason why.
+It is not a very good project, or even feature-complete.
+Mainly just made it for myself, but there's nothing stopping you from using it if you want to.
+The best argument that can be made is that the regular ls command lists *everything* alphabetically, which can often seem messy or clustered.
 This rewrite will alphabetically sort first the directories, then the executables and finally the rest of the files in alphabetical order to give an overall more 'clean' output. (the icons look pretty too)

 ## Prerequisites
 A ![nerd font](nerdfonts.com) must be installed and set as the default terminal font.